fraenky8/tables-to-go/README.md

   -pn string
         package name (default "dto")
   -port string
-        port of database host, if not specified, it will be the default ports for the supported databases (default "5432") -pre string
+        port of database host, if not specified, it will be the default ports for the supported databases -pre string
         prefix for file- and struct names
   -s string